 This project addressed two major gaps in TB care and response in PNG.
 Firstly, defining what proportion of clinically diagnosed TB lymphadenitis is due to drug-sensitive and drug-resistant TB, which will have implications for clinical and programmatic management of TB.
 Secondly, this may demonstrate that a large proportion of clinically diagnosed cases are negative for TB by molecular and culture methods, suggesting that other pathogens may be responsible and requiring a change in clinical diagnostic algorithms.

 This project is part of the Research for One Health Systems Strengthening Program co-funded with DFAT addressing zoonoses, antimicrobial resistance and systems strengthening within the Asia Pacific.

-- Determining the proportion of presumptive TB lymphadenitis attributable to Mycobacterium tuberculosis complex in East New Britain and Eastern Highlands provinces.
+- Determined the proportion of presumptive TB lymphadenitis attributable to Mycobacterium tuberculosis complex in East New Britain and Eastern Highlands provinces.

-- Determining the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis in East New Britain and Eastern Highlands provinces.
+- Determined the proportion of confirmed TB lymphadenitis attributable to Mycobacterium bovis in East New Britain and Eastern Highlands provinces.

-- Exploring animal-human interactions that may pose a risk for zoonotic infections.
+- Explored animal-human interactions that may pose a risk for zoonotic infections.

-- Developing a prospective cohort study of presumptive TB lymphadenitis.
+- Developed a prospective cohort study of presumptive TB lymphadenitis.

-- Exploring ethnographic research into animal-human interactions that may pose a risk for zoonotic infections.
+- Explored ethnographic research into animal-human interactions that may pose a risk for zoonotic infections.

-- Establishing a stored bank of lymph node and blood samples for future studies on other potential causes of lymphadenitis.
+- Established a stored bank of lymph node and blood samples for future studies on other potential causes of lymphadenitis.